Gravel, Adventure, Cyclocross Bikes – Buying Advice

 Merida Silex 400 2024 Gravel Bike

 In terms of value, it is hard to look past Giant.
-The Revolt 0 features a lightweight aluminium frame with vibration damping carbon composite fork in gravel bike geometry for extreme comfort.
+The Revolt Advanced 2 features a lightweight carbon frame with vibration damping carbon composite fork in gravel bike geometry for extreme comfort.
 Powerful hydraulic disc brakes give confidence inspiring stopping power and the 2 x 12 Shimano GRX gravel specific groupset offers a robust and reliable shifting even on muddy or rocky terrain.